Bohannon B-1

 The Bohannon B-1 is a purpose-built aircraft to set new world records in its class for time-to-climb.
 It is a development of the Van's RV-4.

 Development

-Bohannon and Miller built the Miller-Bohannon JM-2 Pushy Galore to set new time to climb records and compete in Formula One air racing.
-Bohannon set out to continue time to climb records with a new aircraft.
+Bohannon and Miller built the Miller-Bohannon JM-2 Pushy Galore to set the new time to climb records and compete in Formula One air racing.
+Bohannon continued to set records with his new aircraft.
 He acquired Exxon as a sponsor for record attempts.
 His B-1 was painted in a stylized tiger paint scheme and named the "Exxon Flyin' Tiger".
 The aircraft went on to set 30 altitude and time to climb records.

 Design

-The Bohannon B-1 is an all-metal single place, low-wing aircraft with conventional landing gear.
+The Bohannon B-1 is a low-wing, all-metal single-seat aircraft with conventional landing gear.
 The Lycoming IO-540 engine is augmented with nitrous oxide to increase power from 260 to 425 hp.
 For 2001 attempts, a Lycoming IO-555 was installed.